cloudui/homepage/content/shorts/2024-02-05-bad-person.md

 If we define a good person to be a person who is "good" most of the time, I think we would be over-counting the amount of truly good people.
 As Alex said, even bad people are "good" a majority of the time.
 A better way is to observe how people behave in testy edge-case scenarios, where bad behavior is more likely to occur.
 Here are some examples:
 - How someone behaves while drunk
-- How someone behaves around members of the preferred sex
+- How someone behaves around members of their preferred sex
 - How someone behaves in a relationship
 - How someone behaves in a leadership position
 - How someone behaves when they're in the spotlight